StrongKey/fido2/docs/Clustering_Guide_Linux.md

 ## Cluster Installation

-StrongKey's FIDO Server can be clustered with multiple nodes to deliver high availability (HA) across a local area network (LAN) and/or disaster recovery (DR) on a wide area network (WAN).
-No additonal software is required to enable these features because StrongKey has enabled this capability as a **standard** feature in its FIDO2 Server.
+StrongKey FIDO Server can be clustered with multiple nodes to deliver high availability (HA) across a local area network (LAN) and/or disaster recovery (DR) on a wide area network (WAN).
+No additonal software is required to enable these features because StrongKey has enabled this capability as a **standard** feature in SKFS.
 Furthermore, with multiple nodes processing FIDO2 transactions at the same time, the SKFS cluster can deliver higher throughput to multiple web applications that use this server.
 This document guides you through setting up an SKFS cluster with two nodes, as depicted in the image below.

 **The clustering capability in SKFS only applies to the FIDO2 capability**.
 Web applications that use SKFS must make their own arrangements to deliver HA and/or DR independent of SKFS.
-The sample application used here to demonstrate FIDO2 clustering will, itself, not be highly available, but demonstrates that the web application can use either or both SKFS instances in this HA configuration.
+The sample application used here to demonstrate FIDO2 clustering will, itself, not be highly available, but demonstrates that the web application can use either or both SKFS nodes in this HA configuration.

 While it is possible to add more than two nodes to the cluster, IT architects will recognize that there is a trade-off with N-way replication designs&mdash;the more nodes in such a configuration, the higher the resource requirements on each node to manage fail-safe replication, which can reduce the overall throughput after a certain point.
 Each site will have to do its own testing to determine where the throughput curve flattens out.
 However, if you have truly large-scale deployments in mind, please contact us to see how we can help.